 This technique is also good for dialing in on depth of field.
 Depth of field always creates interest in a photograph.
 If you are looking to enhance your depth of field, this can be a great and easy tool to use in order to accomplish that.

-How to Create Black & White Photos with Pops of Color
+How to Create Black & White Photos With a Splash of Color

 To begin, start with BeFunky’s Photo Editor by clicking here.